-In those conversations, and over social media, we’ve fielded a number of questions about our petition.
-While our report The Case for Humanist Marriage in BC answers many of those concerns, it’s worth doing a quick response to the most frequently asked questions.
+In those conversations, and over social media, we’ve fielded many questions about our petition.
+While our report The Case for Humanist Marriage in BC answers most of those concerns, it’s worth some quick responses to the most frequently asked questions.

 What is a Humanist?

-Perhaps one of the biggest points we want to get across in all of our work is just what Humanism is.
-At it’s simplest, we’ve described Humanism as the idea that you can be good without god but it’s really much more than that.
+Perhaps one of the biggest points we want to get across in all our work is what Humanism is.
+At its simplest, we’ve described Humanism as the idea that you can be good without god but it’s really much more than that.

 Humanism is a worldview built around the promotion of human dignity.
 That value is clear in each of the declarations adopted by Humanist organizations since 1933 and in the writings of ethical culture and early modern humanists in the 19th century.
 What’s also clear is that Humanists reject the idea of a supernatural realm.
 Our values are human-centric, as opposed to relying on revelation or a god.